jz2054/F28Wp/README.md

-# Practice.html
+# Practice_Project

-This is a file inteded to to demonstrate the essential tags(syntax) used in creating a webpage.
-In between the tags there is some information written which is what is shown when we run our page on a webbrowser.
+The project aims to help refine the user's skills and knowledge on the various tools used in the landscape of web programming through hands on programming.
+It covers programming languages such as JavaScript, HTML and CSS.

+The various scripts of the necessary softwares are stored on the repository for demonstration purposes.